Paperback Hero (1999 film): Plot

 Jack does not follow her, instead staying in Sydney while trying to decide.
-Back at home in the pub, Ruby hears Jack's voice coming from the TV.
-She hears him admit that he is the book's author.
+Jack and Ziggy spend a night together, and make tentative plans.
+Back at the Lucktown pub, Ruby hears Jack's voice coming from the TV.
+She hears him admit to the London interviewer that he is the book's author, and finally realises Jack's feelings for her.

 Hamish breaks up with Ruby, knowing she really loves Jack.
+Ruby uses the book advance to help her friend Suzie buy the Boomerang Cafe.

-As Ruby is driving home, she sees a plane flying overhead, spelling the words "I love you".
-As she stops her car, the plane lands in front of her.
-Jack hops out, and after some gentle sparring of words, they kiss and drive on together.
+Ruby is on her way to fetch the now-repaired biplane, and sees a plane overhead, spelling the words "I love you".
+As she stops her car, Mack's monoplane lands in front of her.
+Jack, who has overcome a lifelong dread of flying, hops out, and after some gentle sparring of words, they kiss and drive on together.